 About Me

-Photo essays and stories about real-life adventure (and real-life messes)
+• Photo essays and stories about real-life adventure, creative work, and real-life messes

-Gear that actually works—and stories about the stuff that didn’t
+• Gear that actually works, along with stories about the stuff that didn’t

-The occasional life lesson disguised as a coffee-fueled ramble in the desert
+• The occasional life lesson disguised as a coffee-fueled ramble

 Where You Might’ve Seen My Work